Bavya-M/securepass-pro/README.md

 SecurePass Pro is a production-grade password generator built with React, Vite, and Ant Design.
 It uses the Web Crypto API to generate cryptographically secure passwords while providing real-time strength analysis, entropy calculation, customizable security options, and an accessibility-first user experience.

-This project was developed as a portfolio application to demonstrate expertise in modern frontend development, secure browser APIs, UI/UX design, and cybersecurity best practices.
+Built as a portfolio project showcasing modern frontend development, secure browser APIs, and cybersecurity-focused application design.
 ---

 ✨ Key Features